daattali/beautiful-jekyll/_drafts/2016-11-21-vcenter-6-0-on-windows-to-vcsa-6-5.md

 This tool allows you to migrate from a vCenter server installed on a windows box to a vCenter Server Appliance (VCSA) seemlessly and automatically, taking off the pain of doing it manually.

 This tool used to be a fling developped by the community and got taken over by VMware because it was so good.
-However it had quite a long list of prerequisites and was applicable only to a few case scenarios.
+However it had quite a long list of prerequisites and was applicable only to a few use case scenarios.
 With the support brought by VMware, this tool is now even better and integrated in the vCenter server Appliance image.